 - KEY POINT.
-Under no circumstances can a church designate a housing allowance retroactively. - ★ KEY POINT.
+A church cannot designate a housing allowance retroactively. - ★ KEY POINT.
 Although repayments of principal and interest on a home mortgage loan qualify as a housing expense to which a housing allowance can be applied, costs associated with refinancing a principal residence or a home equity loan qualify only if the proceeds are used for housing expenses.